flonadb/flonadb/README.md

 ## Proxy Database Overview
 Flona proxy database implementations are simple but powerful abstractions of a database proxy, depending on the implementation, the proxy mechanism can be run 100% within the client application or partially with the other component running on a remote server.
-The proxy knows the locations and any other necessary information needed to connect to the databases. **Note** that no JDBC drivers need to be added to the classpath of the client application with this proxy.
+The proxy knows about available target database the necessary information needed to connect each of them.

 You can choose to use a single shared configuration file in order to manage the configurations in a single place.
 E.g. you could store the file on a shared drive that is accessed by all applications using Flona, this approach would